mParticle/docs/src/pages/developers/migration/segment/index.md

 ### iOS SDK Installation

-Reference the table below update your iOS app dependency based on your preferred package manager.
+Reference the table below to update your iOS app build based on your preferred package manager.

 | Package Manager      | Segment | mParticle|
 | ----------- | ----------- | ----------- |